 This poses a challenge for the inclusion of critical thinking in a list of skills students need to learn because there isn't a clear standard regarding how best to teach it, along with an uncertainty about the precise length of time that it can take students to learn it, which means it may be difficult for one educator to teach critical thinking within the time allowed for their class.
 It may be even more challenging to assess how students are progressing as they attempt to learn and work with this skill.
 What can help instructors is to understand the essence of critical thinking by examining different types of thinking, and use this knowledge to transform their instructional strategies and practices.

-Levels of Thinking
+Consider the Different Levels of Thinking

 As a person evolves from childhood into young adulthood, and then full adulthood as determined by their graduation from high school, they have also developed a specific mindset that includes their beliefs about the learning process.
 They have been conditioned to learn in a passive manner because of an educational system that established classes as being teacher-led.
 Now as an adult, that is their perception about learning.
 When they enter a traditional college classroom the format is still the same, with the instructor guiding the process.
 While students are expected to be responsible they still have not fully become active participants.